Pylons/pyramid/docs/narr/views.rst

   default view).

 ``context``
-  An object representing Python class that the :term:`context` must be an instance of, *or* the :term:`interface` that the :term:`context` must provide in order for this view to be found and called.
+  An object representing a Python class that the :term:`context` must be an instance of, *or* the :term:`interface` that the :term:`context` must provide in order for this view to be found and called.
 This predicate is true when the :term:`context` is an instance of the